The meaning of some terms that we use in this privacy notice:

 5) Processing for a substantial public interest under laws that apply to us where this helps us to meet our broader social obligations such as:

 a) Processing of your special categories of personal data such as about your health or if you are a vulnerable customer.
-You can obtain a leaflet about vulnerable customers if you contact our Data Protection Officer at the Society’s Principal Office or by email to firstname.lastname@example.org
+You can obtain a leaflet about vulnerable customers if you contact our Data Protection Officer at the Society’s Head Office or by email to firstname.lastname@example.org

 b) Processing that we need to do to fulfil our legal obligations and regulatory requirements.